iweinacker/pp4-derhuaso/README.md

 - Following that, the website contains an **"about us" section** that briefly explains the history and purpose of the restaurant.
 - The page is then divided into two columns:
     - The first column explains Chilean cuisine and wine.
     - The right column, which is the main purpose of the app, is the **booking form**.
 When you make a reservation, it will automatically send the information to the admin.
 In case of a successful booking or if there is a problem with the booking, a message will appear at the top of the page with the corresponding message.
-In case of an error, it will explain the reason for it¹.
+In case of an error, it will explain the reason for it.

 **LogIn**, **LogOut**, and **Register**:
 - On these three pages, only either a form or an "are you sure" option appears, depending on the action you are taking¹.